r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ## 4. Sitemaps and Robots.txt

 Sitemaps, just like it's name suggests is a map to your site.
 It is usually located at `/sitemap.xml`.
-For example, the sitemap for my website is located at <a href="https://www.arvindrs.com/sitemap.xml" target="_blank"> arvindrs.com/sitemap.xml </a>
+For example, the sitemap for my website is located at <a href="https://www.arvindrs.com/sitemap.xml" target="_blank"> arvindrs.com/sitemap.xml </a> It contains a list of all the URLs located in my website

 ## Conclusion